-- Note: (i) Candidates qualified in UGC-CSIR National level test for Lectureship alone and those who have qualified in GATE (except for Ph.D.
+Note: - (i) Candidates qualified in UGC-CSIR National level test for Lectureship alone and those who have qualified in GATE (except for Ph.D.
 Electronics Science and Computer and Information Science), JEST, wherever these are prescribed as one of the eligible conditions for admission are not exempted from appearing in the written test for admission to M.Phil./Ph.D.
-Therefore such candidates should appear in the written test also. - (ii) Candidates possessing M.Phil./M.Tech. degree and seeking admission to the Ph.D.
+Therefore such candidates should appear in the written test also.

+- (ii) Candidates possessing M.Phil./M.Tech. degree and seeking admission to the Ph.D.
 Programme for which they are otherwise eligible to apply, are also not exempted from appearing in the written test of the entrance examination.
-Therefore, they must note that they have to take the written test also. - (iii) Whereever interview is a component of entrance examination for admission, though the candidates secure more than the marks secured by the last candidate under the selected list in the written test / weightage and fail to appear for the interview shall not be entitled for admission as the interview is the essential component of the entrance examination wherever the interviews are prescribed. - 2) Part time registration to Ph.D.: Facilities exist to a limited extent for part time registration for Ph.D.
+Therefore, they must note that they have to take the written test also - (iii) Wherever interview is a component of entrance examination for admission, though the candidates secure more than the marks secured by the last candidate under the selected list in the written test / weightage and fail to appear for the interview shall not be entitled for admission as the interview is an essential component of the entrance examination wherever the interviews are prescribed.

+- 2) Part time registration to Ph.D.: Facility exists to a limited extent for part time registration for Ph.D.
 Programmes.
 Persons engaged in teaching and research in reputed institutions are eligible for admission under this category, provided they fulfill the minimum eligibility requirements and are found successful in the entrance examination as prescribed.
-This facility is limited to those working in the twin cities (Hyderabad and Secunderabad) in respect of Science Schools (except Mathematics and Statistics) and anywhere in Andhra Pradesh for the remaining Schools.

-3) External Registration to Ph.D.: The University also provides facility for admission to the Ph.D. under External Registration category.
-The external candidate shall work at the recognised institution.
+This facility is limited to those working in the twin cities (Hyderabad and Secunderabad) in respect of Science Schools (except Mathematics and Statistics) and anywhere in Telangana and Andhra Pradesh for the remaining Schools. - 3) External Registration to Ph.D.: The University also provides facility for admission to the Ph.D. under External Registration category.
+The external candidate shall work at the recognized institution.
 The admission procedure is the same as in the case of regular admissions to Ph.D.
-Candidates will be under joint supervision viz., one from the University and the other from the recognised institution.
+Candidates will be under joint supervision viz., one from the University and the other from the recognized institution.

-In the case of External Registration to Ph.D in Computer Science, the candidates who are working in the following Institutes in the twin cities alone are allowed to register under this category.
-Candidates who register under external registration should have a recognised guide (recognised by the University) from the parent organization listed below, and also a guide from the Department of Computer / Information Sciences.
+In the case of External Registration to Ph.D in Computer Science, the candidates who are working in the following Institutes given below in the twin cities alone are allowed to register under this category.
+Candidates who register under external registration should have a recognized guide (recognized by the University) from the parent organization (listed below), and also a guide from the School of Computer and Information Sciences.